sonic-net/SONiC/doc/limit/SONiC Limit user session.md

 This document provides a detailed description on the new features for:
  - Limit the number of logins per user/group/system.
  - Default limit user login session by device information.
- - Design a scalable framework of config command and ConfigDB to support more resource type, for example limit user CPU/memory by cgroup.
+ - Design a scalable framework of config command and ConfigDB to support more resource type, for example limit user CPU/memory by cgroup and systemd user.slices.

 ## SONiC memory issue sloved by this feature.
- - Currenly SONiC enabled OOM killer, and set 2 to /proc/sys/vm/panic_on_oom, which will trigger kernal panic when OOM.
-This is by design to protect SONiC key procress and container.
+ - Currenly SONiC enabled OOM killer, and set 2 to /proc/sys/vm/panic_on_oom, which will trigger kernel panic when OOM.
+This is by design to protect SONiC key process and container.
- - A typical switch device have 4 GB memory and sonic usually will use 1.5 GB for dockers, and 500 MB for system procress. so there will be 2 GB free memory for user. also sonic not enable swap for most device.
+ - A typical switch device have 4 GB memory and sonic usually will use 1.5 GB for dockers, and 500 MB for system process. so there will be 2 GB free memory for user. also sonic not enable swap for most device.
- - When user run some command trigger OOM, SONiC will kernal panic. for example:
+ - When user run some command trigger OOM, SONiC will kernel panic. for example:
    - Multiple user login to device, some service may create 10+ concurrent sesstion login to device.
    - Some user script/command take too much memory, currently 'show' command will take 60 MB memory.